HISTORY

 Today Longbeach Estate is run by Bill and Penny Thomas with their son and daughter-in-law James and Rachel, 5th and 6th generation respectively.
 The farm is a mix of arable, livestock and dairy, with a wedding and events venue.

-The arable farm is 900ha and grows a range of crops including wheat, barley, oats, grass seed, brassicas, maize and peas.
+The arable farm is 900ha and grows a range of crops including wheat, barley, oats, grass seed, brassicas, maize, peas and other crops.
 Young dairy and beef cattle are raised and finished on the farm, lambs are traded and finished throughout the year.

-Longbeach Dairies is 270ha and milks 980 cows, the farm uses the latest technology including Halter, variable rate irrigation and liquid fertiliser to minimise nutrient runoff and water wastage.
+The dairy farms span 450ha and milk 1,500 cows, the farms use the latest technology including Halter, Cow Manager, variable rate irrigation and liquid fertiliser to minimise nutrient runoff and water wastage.

 Longbeach aims to farm as sustainably as possible so future generations can enjoy farming the land as their ancestors have done for over 150 years.